manzt/juv/README.md

 # JUV_JUPYTER env var to set preferred Jupyter frontend (default: lab)
 export JUV_JUPYTER=nbclassic
 juv run notebook.ipynb

+# Lock the dependencies of a notebook
+# The lockfile is respected (and updated) when using `juv run`/`juv add`/`juv remove`
+juv lock Untitled.ipynb
+# Print the lockfile
+cat Untitled.ipynb | jq -r '.metadata["uv.lock"]'

+# See dependency tree of notebook
+juv tree Untitled.ipynb

+# Export a lockfile in a pip-compatable format
+juv export Untitled.ipynb
 ```

 If a script is provided to `run`, it will be converted to a notebook before